 Next, we are going to do the hat, then the scarf, and the placement of the arms.
 The positioning is up to you so decide how you want it, then apply the transfer tape over the images and apply to the shadow box.

 Once everything is on the shadow box, we are going to open up the back and place our Glitter Cardstock inside and open up our fake snow and dump some in there. 🥳🥳🥳

-There we have it my friend!
-We just made a awesome DIY Christmas shadow box for ourselves or as a gift for someone we love!
+There we have it, my friend!
+We just made an awesome DIY Christmas shadow box for ourselves or as a gift for someone we love!
 WOOHOOO!

 Now let me see your beautiful creation!!!
 Drop me a comment or picture, once that is done head on over to Amandas Craft Corner on Facebook and post it there!